nextpyp/pyp/docs/reference/admin.rst

 Create a new User
 -----------------

-.. nextpyp:: Add new user
+.. nextpyp:: To add new user
     :collapsible: open

     - Go to the :fa:`users` `Users` tab and click :bdg-primary:`+ Add User`